-ussion

-Aspect Disc
+Devulcanisation

-Rubber devulcanisation to produce tyre-derived polymers is not the same as rubber reclamation.
+Aspect Discussion Rubber devulcanisation to produce tyre-derived polymers is not the same as rubber reclamation.
 Whilst devulcanisation and reclamation share some processing stages and some applications, devulcanised rubber has higher performance attributes and therefore typically can substitute a higher proportion of virgin rubber (Tzoganakis, Visaisouk, 2019).
 There are currently no operating devulcanisation facilities in Australia.
-Globally, Tyromer licence a devulcanisation process developed the by the University of Waterloo in Ontario, Canada.
+However, funding has been approved for a tyre recycling and devulcanisation facility that will process 12,000 tonnes of off-the-road tyres each year in Western Australia (DCCEEW, 2024).
+Globally, Tyromer licences a devulcanisation process developed the by the University of Waterloo in Ontario, Canada.
 Several plants have been established under licence.
-Since 2016, a Tyromer facility within AirBoss Rubber has supplied tyre-derived polymer to KAL Tire, which has used it in an OTR re-tread compound with 20% content.
+Since 2016, a Tyromer facility within AirBoss Rubber has supplied tyre-derived polymer to Kal Tire, which has used it in an OTR re-tread compound with 20% content.
 A second facility is being established in Ohio, USA to supply a major American brand.
 OTR, truck and passenger tyres with 15-20% tyre-derived polymer are currently on road trials in North America and Europe and a passenger car tyre maker is optimising a tyre compound with 30% virgin rubber substitution.
 With financial support from the Dutch government, a third facility has been built in The Netherlands to supply a major brand in the EU (European Rubber Journal, 2021).
 The thermal mechanical devulcanisation process appears capable of significant capacity, and multiple lines could be set up to increase scale.
-No examples of operational large scale (i.e. >20,000 tonnes of ELT&C per annum) were identified at the time of writing, however, devulcanisation lines can be modular and two lines of machinery could manage ~20,000t.
+No examples of operational large scale (i.e. >20,000 t of ELT&C per annum) were identified at the time of writing, however, devulcanisation lines can be modular and two lines of machinery could manage ~20,000 t.
 Critically, tyre-derived polymer is significantly cheaper than virgin rubber, so there is an economic incentive for manufacturers to develop products using tyre-derived polymers.
 This would also provide some virgin rubber price spike risk mitigation for manufacturers (Tzoganakis, Visaisouk, 2019).
 Controlling the ELT&C feedstock used to produce the crumb rubber inputs directly impacts the quality of the tyre-derived polymer.
-OTR, truck, bus tyres, and conveyor belts typically are well suited to devulcanisation as it contains a higher proportion of natural rubber compared to synthetic rubber.
+OTR, truck and bus tyres, and conveyor belts typically are well suited to devulcanisation as it contains a higher proportion of natural rubber compared to synthetic rubber.
 Passenger tyres contain a higher proportion of synthetic rubber, which can also be devulcanised, however, the performance tensile strength and elongation may be reduced by 25% or more.
 Research has demonstrated that crosslinked natural rubber is generally easier to devulcanise, compared to synthetic rubbers like butadiene and styrene butadiene (Amirkhanian, Letcher, Shulman, 2021).
 The performance characteristics of the resulting tyre-derived polymer need to be assessed and the appropriate masterbatch formulation tested against the product application control sample.
 The need to control feedstock and develop specific masterbatch formulations for process considerations and product applications means devulcanisation processes may be best suited to closed loop tyre and conveyor belt supply and collection approaches, particularly relevant for mining OTR tyres and conveyor belts.

-Whilst steel and fibre are removed from the crumb rubber inputs, all the other nonrubber tyre and conveyor belt additives remain and are not separated during the devulcanisation process.
+Whilst steel and fibre are removed from the crumb rubber inputs, all the other non- rubber tyre and conveyor belt additives remain and are not separated during the devulcanisation process.
 The carbon black, zinc, silica, and additives will remain and will form part of the tyre-derived polymer.

-Capital expense